 - 7.4 The target timeframe for investigating and responding to a complaint is within ten working days from the date of acknowledgement. - 7.5 Exceptionally, we may provide an explanation to the customer containing a clear timeframe for when the response will be received if it is expected to be longer than within ten working days from acknowledgement, but this should not exceed a further ten working days without good reason.
-If an extension is required to enable us to respond to the complaint fully, this will be explained to the customer and agreed with the customer if possible.
+If an extension is required to enable us to respond to the complaint fully, this will be explained to the customer and agreed with the customer, if possible.
 However, we will agree with the customer suitable intervals for keeping the customer informed of progress.
 In the event of an extension being required the customer will be provided with contact details for the Housing Ombudsman Service. - As part of the procedure and to ensure we take all relevant information into account a site visit will be undertaken by the Investigating Manager.
 If the customer does not wish to have a site visit they have the right to decline this although in the case of property complaints a site visit will be a vital part of the decision-making process.
-Coastline understands that customers may become frustrated by the issue(s) causing them to have complained.
+Coastline understands that customers may become frustrated by the issue(s) causing them to raise a complaint.
 We do not view behaviour as unacceptable just because someone is assertive or determined.
-However the actions of some customers who are angry or persistent may result in unreasonable demands on, or behaviour towards Coastline staff, and if so the Investigating Manager will follow our published Acceptable Behaviour Policy to manage such behaviour. - 7.7 In line with our vision and values and 'seeing the person' Investigating Managers are asked to review the impact of the reported situation on individual customers and if they believe it necessary to take action outside of our standard policies and procedures to find a reasonable solution to the problem for that particular customer.
-Investigating Managers will be of a suitably senior position with the relevant experience and expertise to ensure they are able to identify the small number of cases, where our standard policy or procedure may not be appropriate for an individual customer in a particular situation.
+However the actions of some customers who are angry or persistent may result in unreasonable demands on, or behaviour towards Coastline staff, and if so the Investigating Manager will follow our published Acceptable Behaviour Policy to manage such behaviour.